Clyde Quay Wharf, Oriental Bay, Wellington

 Opens: 7:30am Mon, Wed-Fri, 8am weekend; closes 2:30pm weekdays, 4:30pm weekend

-Seroja has at last replaced Mojo Pōneke, which closed in early 2020.
+Seroja has replaced Mojo Pōneke, which closed in early 2020.
 That was quite a classy version of the Mojo chain’s formula, with a wine list and evening meals, but somehow it can’t have made a go of the site.
 Rent too high?
 Too out of the way?
+Too much a departure from the Mojo brand?
 Can the Indonesian-themed Seroja do any better?

 The space is done out with Indonesian decorations and furnishings, but not in an overwhelming way.
 This could be intentional but it may also be a necessity, with the glass, steel and concrete architecture hindering a complete ethnic make-over.